-Morning class, today we are going to have a quick look at composition and the rule of thirds.
+Morning class, today, we will have a quick look at the composition and the rule of thirds.

 All you do is split your page into thirds, horizontally and vertically.
 And these bad boys on the intersections are what we’re looking for…these are what we can align key points of interest to pump up our paintings to guide the viewer into where we want them to look…

-Lets look at this 17th century Dutch painting by Ruisdael and you can see how it creates a focal point on the Windmill on the right.
-Because the horizon line is so low, a third of the painting, you’ve got this really imposing sky, you can imagine the wind coming through and hitting the windmill, the sails are up on the boat its got a real sense of drama to it and a sense of movement.
+Let us look at this 17th-century Dutch painting by Ruisdael, and you can see how it creates a focal point on the Windmill on the right.
+Because the horizon line is so low, a third of the painting, you’ve got this really imposing sky, you can imagine the wind coming through and hitting the windmill, the sails are up on the boat it has got a real sense of drama to it and a sense of movement.

-When we put the grid on again you can see how this church is bang in the middle of the guide, it’s not on the crosshairs, but right on the centre line.
+When we put the grid on again, you can see how this church is bang in the middle of the guide; it’s not on the crosshairs but right on the centerline.
 This is another key point to remember not to get too caught up with everything having to hit exactly on all the crosses.